gilweiss/Request.me/README.md

 ## used a boilerplate to start things fast (https://github.com/crsandeep/simple-react-full-stack)

-this is my first proj in react, more of a POC for myself so good coding or documentation are not necessarily to be expected. below is original readme
+this is my first proj in react, more of a POC for myself so good coding or documentation should not be necessarily expected. below is original readme

 [![Build Status](https://travis-ci.org/crsandeep/simple-react-full-stack.svg?branch=master)](https://travis-ci.org/crsandeep/simple-react-full-stack)